laraschmitt/news_flow/presentation/presentation.md

 * Why do I know about the pandemic situation in France but not about it in Poland?

 ---
-## Goal
+## Idea and Data

-* flowmap mapped to a globe to show about which countries a country reports
+* flowmap mapped to a globe to show about which foreign countries a country reports

 <style>